HaiqiangXu/Arduino-LED-Cube/README.md

 - Blue 5 mm LED diodes.
 64 leds for 4x4x4 cubes and 27 leds for 3x3x3 cubes
 - Resistors 330 ohms.
 16 resistors for 4x4x4 cubes and 9 resistors for 3x3x3 cubes
 - Battery or powerbank [ 5V,  +2200 mAh ]
-- Optional joystick analog 2-Axis with button for interactive games
+- Optional joystick analog 2-Axis with button for interactive game
 - Optional dip switch to turn on/off the cube
 - Cube structure, up to your imagination.
 I followed instructions from [here](https://tutorial.cytron.io/2015/08/17/4x4x4-led-cube-using-arduino-uno-without-extra-ic/)